(Edited from original article published on August 20th, 2010.)

 Later in Atlas Shrugged, we see one direction of moral statist degeneration as looters do not bother to disguise their actions with high-sounding motives; they replace rational appeals with force and pure muscle.
 For example, union leader Fred Kennan says, "If there aren't any rules to this game and it's only a question of who robs whom—then I've got more votes than the bunch of you."
 And concerning his support for stringent economic controls, he says: "I'm not going to say that I'm working for the welfare of the public, because I know I'm not.
 I know that I'm delivering the poor bastards into slavery....But they know that I'll have to throw them a crumb once in a while."

 Today, many politicians abandon the "public interest" language that they use to justify why they take from one group to pay off another.
 The Democratic Party especially has become a collection of special interests—unions, public-sector workers, so-called minority "leaders," environmentalists—who simply want their handouts or special favors at the expense of others.
-This "we stole it and we're keeping it" attitude is exemplified by Senator Robert Byrd (D-WV), who several years ago bragged that he would bring a billion dollars in new federal spending to his state.
+This "we stole it and we're keeping it" attitude is exemplified by the late Senator Robert Byrd (D-WV), who several years ago bragged that he would bring a billion dollars in new federal spending to his state.
 He wasn't acting for some higher good—he simply wanted his share of the loot.

 In Atlas Shrugged, Rand also shows a second path to which statism was destined to lead.
 We see, for example, characters like Lee Hunsacker, the resentful, petulant crybaby and failed factory owner, holding out his irrational emotions and the fact that he was a failure as the sign of his moral superiority.